-Erected by Kansas Historical Society and State Highway Commission.
-(Marker Number 92.)
+Erected by Kansas Historical Society and State Highway Department.
+(Marker Number 93.)

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on November 11, 2014, by Bill Kirchner of Tucson, Arizona.
-This page has been viewed 282 times since then.
-Photos: 1, 2, 3. submitted on November 11, 2014, by Bill Kirchner of Tucson, Arizona. • Al Wolf was the editor who published this page.
+This page originally submitted on May 11, 2012, by Bill Kirchner of Tucson, Arizona.
+This page has been viewed 581 times since then and 8 times this year.
+Photos: 1, 2, 3. submitted on May 11, 2012, by Bill Kirchner of Tucson, Arizona. • Bill Pfingsten was the editor who published this page.